Zoocha/ZR-CT-Example-Starter/README.md

-# Zoocha CT Example Starter Recipe Installation Guide
+# ZR CT Example Starter Recipe Installation Guide

-To install the Zoocha CT Example Starter recipe, follow the steps below:
+To install the ZR CT Example Starter recipe, follow the steps below:

 1. Open your terminal.
 2. Navigate to your project directory.